-Based upon the digital terrain model, the net volume of material filled in Waste Cells 12 through 15 during the reporting period was calculated to be approximately 62,500 cubic yards (cy).
-The quantity of ash placed this reporting period is significantly lower than the previous year and the 5-year average due to the facility cleaning out their Recycle Ponds during the 2018 reporting year.
+Based upon the digital terrain model, the net volume of material in Waste Cells 12 through 15 during the reporting period was calculated to be approximately 51,490 cubic yards (cy) removed from the Waste Cells.
+The quantity of ash placed this reporting period is significantly lower than the previous year and the 5-year average due to the facility selling material.
 Final permitted contours are shown in FIGURE 3.
-Based upon a 5-year historical annual average disposal rate of approximately 97,900 cy of material, there are about 7.59 years of capacity left in Waste Cells 12 through 15.
+Based upon a 5-year historical annual average disposal rate of approximately 77,900 cy of material, there are about 10.19 years of capacity left in Waste Cells 12 through 15.
 This time frame is affected by the market for ash material and may be shorter or longer depending on market conditions.
 Also, the time may be affected by additional cleaning of the recycle ponds.